From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

 Great White

 While it's the vision of two Aussie entrepreneurs, Great White captures LA's laid-back drinking culture.
-Now spread across four locations – Brentwood, Larchmont, Venice, and West Hollywood – this all-day café pairs breezy coastal interiors with a wine list that leans into natural and low-intervention and a cocktail menu that heroes margaritas and martinis.
+Now spread across four locations – Brentwood, Larchmont, Venice, and West Hollywood – this all-day café pairs breezy coastal interiors with a wine list that leans into natural and low-intervention, alongside a cocktail menu that heroes margaritas and martinis.
 Add a casual menu of Cali-Med plates: think spicy tuna tostada and spicy crispy chicken sandwiches, and you've got the perfect spot for seamless transitions between sun-drenched lunches and golden-hour drinks.

 Where to stay